 Trivette v.
 Tennessee Department of Correction

-This lawsuit, filed in March 2020 on behalf of several Deaf and hard of hearing people incarcerated in Tennessee Department of Correction (“TDOC”) facilities, challenges TDOC’s failure to provide effective communication to Deaf and hard of hearing incarcerated people, and seeks to enable them to access the same programs and services as non-disabled people who are incarcerated.
+This lawsuit filed in March 2020 on behalf of a group of people with hearing disabilities who are incarcerated in Tennessee Department of Correction (TDOC) facilities challenges TDOC’s failure to provide effective communication to people who are deaf and hard of hearing and enable them to access the same programs and services as non-disabled people.

-Plaintiffs Kevin Trivette, Jason Collins, Alex Stinnett, Thomas White, and Lakeevious Owens are all Deaf and primarily use American Sign Language (“ASL”) to communicate.
-Pamela Bingham and John Giles are hard of hearing and use assistive devices like hearing aids and captioning to communicate.
-TDOC repeatedly failed to provide plaintiffs auxiliary aids and services including ASL interpreters, videophones, and captioning, for things like medical appointments, jobs and required programs, religious services, and parole hearings, in violation of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act (Section 504).
+Plaintiffs Kevin Trivette, Jason Collins, Alex White, Thomas White, and Lakeevious Owens are all deaf and primarily use American Sign Language (“ASL”) to communicate.
+TDOC repeatedly failed to provide plaintiffs ASL interpreters, videophones, and captioning, for things like medical appointments, jobs and required programs, religious services, and parole hearings, in violation of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.

 Plaintiffs are represented by Disability Rights Advocates, Disability Rights Tennessee, Disability Law United, and Fox & Robertson.

-In July 2024, a federal judge in the Middle District of Tennessee granted partial summary judgment to multiple plaintiffs finding that TDOC violated federal law by failing to provide sign language interpreters in connection with prison programming, medical appointments, religious services and legal processes such as discipline or parole, and by failing to provide videophones to deaf prisoners.
+In July 2024, a federal judge in the Middle District of Tennessee granted partial summary judgment, finding that TDOC violated federal law by failing to provide sign language interpreters in connection with prison programming, medical appointments, religious services, and legal processes such as discipline or parole, and by failing to provide videophones to deaf prisoners.

 Case Files